0xTacoTruck/Foundry-DeFi-Stablecoin/Notes.md

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.19;

-//INVARIANT: The users bank balance should never be zero, regardless of withdrawing or depositing
+//INVARIANT: The users bank balance should never be LESS THAN zero, regardless of withdrawing or depositing

 contract Bank {
     // Mapping to store balances of each account